HSBBQ - Home of the High School BBQ League

 How long do they cook?

-Typically, events start at 6:00 a.m. and are over by 4:00 p.m.
+Typically, events start at 6:00 a.m. and are over by 6:00 p.m.
 See event Agenda and Turn-In Times for each event in our document and forms section.
 Turn-In times tell each team when there food is due for grading.
-Just as with band, atheletics, and other student groups it is a day trip.
+Just as with band, athletics, and other student groups it is a day trip.

 Do you have to compete?

-No, many schools just do the lessons and curriculum and host their own school cook off.
+No, many schools just do the lessons and curriculum and host their own school cook off as part of a current class, pathway, after school program, or just to build campus spirit.
 It is designed so you can start at any level - teacher lessons, school project, fundraiser, private competition, or Sanctioned Competition.

 What is a Charter?